An implant is a tooth restoration that functions like a natural tooth. It can be used to replace one missing tooth or several lost teeth.

 - It helps maintain the overall shape and contour of the jaw and face

-Our dentist would recommend dental implants as a permanent restoration to restore your smile.
+Our private dentist would recommend dental implants as a permanent restoration to restore your smile.
 Dental implants are placed within the jawbone and act as a tooth root to support a dental crown.

 Dental implant restorations are strong, durable, and look and function just like natural teeth.
 Although dental implants may require some preparatory procedures, they are a permanent restoration option for patients who are missing one or more teeth.

 Implant restoration can take as little as two to as much as several appointments to complete.